RikkoMatsumatoOfficial/HoloearthExternalDumper-DLLVer/README.md

 # HoloearthExternalDumper-DLLVer

 This is My Fist Dumper(External Version, but I'm use My DLL Dumper for Holoearth!!!)...
 It's Game Holoearth...
 So Enjoy to use this!!!
+> [!WARNING]
+> If it's Detected, you can delete KS_Diagnostics_Process.dll from Plugins folder!!!
+Thanks for Reading this!!!

 ## Donations